abpframework/abp/docs/en/Distributed-Event-Bus.md

 > Distributed event system use the [object to object mapping](Object-To-Object-Mapping.md) system to map `Product` objects to `ProductEto` objects.
 So, you need to configure the object mapping (`Product` -> `ProductEto`) too.
 You can check the [object to object mapping document](Object-To-Object-Mapping.md) to learn how to do it.

+## Transaction and Exception Handling

+Distributed event bus works in-process (since default implementation is `LocalDistributedEventBus`) unless you configure an actual provider (e.g. [Kafka](Distributed-Event-Bus-Kafka-Integration.md) or [Redis](Distributed-Event-Bus-RabbitMQ-Integration.md)).
+In-process event bus always executes event handlers in the same [unit of work](Unit-Of-Work.md) scope that you publishes the events in.
+That means, if an event handler throws an exception, then the related unit of work (the database transaction) is rolled back.
+In this way, your application logic and event handling logic becomes transactional (atomic) and consistent.
+If you want to ignore errors in an event handler, you must use a `try-catch` block in your handler and shouldn't re-throw the exception.

+When you switch to an actual distributed event bus provider (e.g. [Kafka](Distributed-Event-Bus-Kafka-Integration.md) or [Redis](Distributed-Event-Bus-RabbitMQ-Integration.md)), then the event handlers will be executed in different processes/applications as their purpose is to create distributed systems.
+In this case, the only way to implement transactional event publishing is to use the outbox/inbox patterns as explained in the *Outbox / Inbox for Transactional Events* section.

+If you don't configure outbox/inbox pattern or use the `LocalDistributedEventBus`, then events are published at the end of the unit of work by default, just before the unit of work is completed (that means throwing exception in an event handler still rollbacks the unit of work), even if you publish them in the middle of unit of work.
+If you want to immediately publish the event, you can set `onUnitOfWorkComplete` to `false` while using `IDistributedEventBus.PublishAsync` method.

+> Keeping the default behavior is recommended unless you don't have a unique requirement. `onUnitOfWorkComplete` option is not available when you publish events inside entity / aggregate root classes (see the *Publishing Events Inside Entity / Aggregate Root Classes* section).

 ## Outbox / Inbox for Transactional Events

 The **[transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html)** is used to publishing distributed events within the **same transaction** that manipulates the application's database.
 When you enable outbox, distributed events are saved into the database inside the same transaction with your data changes, then sent to the actual message broker by a separate [background worker](Background-Workers.md) with a re-try system.
 In this way, it ensures the consistency between your database state and the published events.